tmd-lab/tmdsimpy/README.md

 Notes on JAX implementations:
 1. The JIT versions of the code assume that the same list of harmonics and the same number of time steps for AFT are used everywhere.
 If this is not the case, the routines will be forced to compile multiple versions for different sets of harmonics.
 2. The present implementation assumes that 64-bit precision is desired.
-Therefore the init file sets jax to use 64-bit.
-If you use jax before importing tmdsimpy, then the correct precision may not be used.
+Therefore the init file sets JAX to use 64-bit.
+If you use JAX before importing tmdsimpy, then the correct precision may not be used.
 3. JAX/JIT examples have been created for Jenkins and Elastic Dry Friction nonlinearities (AFT only).
 It is not recommended to use the JAX versions for Jenkins since they perform worse than the vectorized Jenkins algorithm for large Nt.
 A non-JAX implementation of Elastic Dry Friction is not provided and future work will likely exploit JAX for auto diff to decrease development time.
 It is noted that the traditional AFT algorithm for Jenkins is much faster with JAX/JIT than traditional code.